squirrelnest/talking-dead/README.md

   - [ ] Unit tests
   - [ ] Integration tests

+## Tradeoffs

+1) Cars data is stored as an array, rather than object, mainly so I can show off the infinite scrolling/pagination feature.

+  Rationale: Because the API sends data with non-unique keys, merging new data with the old data produces no increase in the number of elements to display in the car listing, obviating the need for pagination.
+Furthermore, the use case for the car listing is to show cars - not update or delete records in the database.
+Hence, it is okay in this case to use an array.
+However, if the API had more unique records or our use case changed to allow users to modify records, I would prefer to use an object containing car objects keyed to their VIN (or other unique identifier).

+  Downsides: Arrays require iteration to find the desired element, which is slower and less performant with large amounts of data than selecting an element from an object by its key.

+  Upsides: I'm able to demo the infinite scrolling/pagination feature.
+And fetching more cars is faster because I don't have to rename the keys to make sure they're all unique.

+2) Storing favorites in localStorage instead of Redux store

+## Risks / Todos

+Scalability
+  - may need sass in the future if visual design choices change frequently
+  - favorites are not shared across the user's other devices

+Security
+  - no user authentication

+Accuracy
+  - will need to replace placeholder formula with actual pricing formula based on mileage

+Test Coverage
+  - only partial coverage was given due to time constraints

+UX
+  - have not checked for aria compliance
+  - have not checked for cross-browser compatibility

+Build
+  - might need to eject CRA (create-react-app) if we need custom build configuration

+Backend
+  - should filter out broken image URLS before sending data out to frontend
+  - VINS should be unique - don't send out duplicate data

 ## Available Scripts

 In the project directory, you can run: